AcaVis/AcaVis-Main/README.md

 I am using the following setup at the moment which should work fine for this case:

 - Oracle Java 7
-- Eclipse Luna IDE
+- Eclipse Java EE IDE for Web Developers (Luna - Version 4.4)
-- Spring-Tool-Suite (Eclipse-Integration)
+- Spring IDE (Eclipse-Integration)
 - Apache Tomcat 7 Webserver

 A detailed instruction to import and use this project with the mentioned setup will follow.